-The Company did not receive any capital contributions or pay any returns of capital in 2019 or 2018.
+The Company did not pay any returns of capital in 2020 or 2019.

-(5) Within the limitations of (3) above, there are no other restrictions placed on the portion of the Company profits that may be paid as ordinary dividends to the stockholder.

-(6) There were no restrictions placed on the Company's surplus, including for whom the surplus is being held.

-(7) The Company had no advances to surplus not repaid.

-(8) The Company did not hold any stock for any special purposes at December 31, 2019 or 2018.

-(9) Changes in the balances of special surplus funds from the prior year are due to the accrual of estimated 2020 ACA health insurer fees reclassified from unassigned funds (surplus) to aggregate write-ins for special surplus funds as discussed more fully in Notes 1 and 22.

-(10) At December 31, 2019 and 2018, there were no unassigned funds that was represented or reduced by unrealized gains and losses.

-(11) The Company has not issued any surplus notes or debentures or similar obligations at December 31, 2019 or 2018.

-(12) The Company did not participate in any quasi-reorganizations during the statement year.

-(13) The Company did not participate in any quasi-reorganizations in the past 10 years.
+- E. Within the limitations of (C) above, there are no other restrictions placed on the portion of the Company profits that may be paid as ordinary dividends to the stockholder. - F. There were no restrictions placed on the Company's surplus, including for whom the surplus is being held. - G. The Company had no advances to surplus not repaid. - H. The Company did not hold any stock for any special purposes at December 31, 2020 or 2019. - I. There were no changes in the balances of special surplus funds from the prior year. - J. At December 31, 2020 and 2019, , there were no unassigned funds that was represented or reduced by unrealized gains and losses. - K. The Company has not issued any surplus notes or debentures or similar obligations at December 31, 2020 or 2019. - L. The Company did not participate in any quasi-reorganizations during the statement year. - M. The Company did not participate in any quasi-reorganizations in the past 10 years.